 Step 2.
 Confirm your Institution's Information in the NIC Database

 Go to the NIC Database Website and click the Institution Search tab to find and review your institution's information.
 If you find any incorrect information for your institution, you need to contact your Federal Reserve district to request a correction.
 Visit the Federal Reserve Banks's Contact page to look up the proper district contact for your institution.
 If corrections are made, it may take up to three days for the NMLS Entitlement Center to update.
 You can complete the institution account request once the information updates.

 Step 3: Request an Institution Account on NMLS

 Complete the Company Account Request Form.
 You must identify two Account Administrators on the request form.
 Information your institution provides in the Company Account Request Form, including: name, address, RSSD ID number, and primary federal regulator, will be validated against information contained in the NIC Database.
-The validation process takes 48 to 72 business hours.
+The validation process takes three to five business days.
 Once your request is validated, the system will create an account for the institution and issue usernames and passwords to the Account Administrators.

 Note for institutions with an existing NMLS account: Do not submit the Company Account Request Form.
 An existing Account Administrator can log in and request federal filing authority to gain access to the Federal Registry.